nayeem-miah/Library-Management-API/README.md

 # 6. For production build
 npm run build
-npm start
 ```

-## 🌱 "From sleepless nights to deployed sites — every project brings me closer to my dream as a full-stack developer."
+# 🌱 "From sleepless nights to deployed sites — every project brings me closer to my dream as a full-stack developer."